 - Complete a Disqualified Carer Check before employing or engaging an out-of-home carer, or approving a foster carer

-- Ensure they are registered within 14 days of their appointment.
+- Ensure the carer is registered in the Victorian Carer Register within 14 days of their appointment.

-For responses to frequently asked questions to support out-of-home care services to comply with the reporting requirements refer to s81 reporting – the benefits and key considerations.
+For support in complying with section 81 or 82 reporting requirements, refer to s81 reporting – the benefits and key considerations (Word).

-To make a report to the department refer to Section 81/82 report abuse form
+To make a report to the department refer to Section 81/82 report abuse form (Word).

-- Victoria Police
+- report allegations of criminal conduct to Victoria Police

-- Reportable Conduct Scheme
+- report allegations to the Reportable Conduct Scheme (RCS)

 Carers under investigation

-When a report is received the carer subject to the allegation is considered to be `under investigation’.
-The carer is advised in writing as soon as practical that:
+When a section 81 or 82 report is accepted by the Human Services Regulator, the carer subject to the allegation is considered to be `under investigation’.
+The carer is advised in writing as soon as practical:

-- the type of alleged abuse and
+- the type of alleged abuse in the allegation/s, and

 - insight into what happens following a referral to the Suitability Panel and the right of a carer.